.png)

 How to change your Alabama registered agent

-Switching your registered agent requires following specific steps to maintain compliance:
+Switching your registered agent in Alabama requires following specific steps to maintain compliance:

-Obtain the Statement of Change of Registered Agent form from the Alabama Secretary of State website.
+Obtain the change of agent form from the Alabama Secretary of State website.

 List both your current agent and the new agent you're appointing.